colour-science/colour-hdri/docs/index.rst

 Pypi
 ^^^^

-Once the dependencies satisfied, **Colour - HDRI** can be installed from the `Python Package Index <http://pypi.python.org/pypi/colour-hdri>`__ by issuing this command in a shell::
+Once the dependencies are satisfied, **Colour - HDRI** can be installed from the `Python Package Index <http://pypi.python.org/pypi/colour-hdri>`__ by issuing this command in a shell::